Shoeb-Alam/Mapty/README.md

 8. Ability to draw lines and shapes instead of just points.

-9. Geocode location from coordinates (“Run in Shoghi, Shimla).
+9. Geocode location from coordinates.

 10. Display weather data for workout time and place.